ibm-cloud-docs/cephaas/retrieving_s3_cert_sds.md

 {{site.data.keyword.attribute-definition-list}}

-# Retrieving S3 certificate expiration date and status
+# View S3 certificate expiration date and status
-{: #retrieving-sds-s3-certificate-details-sds}
+{: #viewing-sds-s3-certificate-details-sds}

 S3 certificates are required to secure the S3 endpoint.

-This section provides guidance on how to retrieve and view the expiration date and status of the S3 SSL certificate.
+This section provides guidance on how to view the expiration date and status of the S3 SSL certificate.
 {: shortdesc}